-Riparian/Riparian Area/Riparian Habitat Area - The bank of a stream, creek or river.
+Riparian/Riparian Area/Riparian Habitat Area - Refers to the bank of a stream, creek or river.
 Riparian habitat is the aquatic and terrestrial habitats that occur along streams, creeks and rivers.

-Surface Water Feature - An area containing a stream (including intermittent and ephemeral), creek, river, wetland, seep, or pond, the riparian habitat area associated with the feature, as well as a development buffer area that is 200 feet as measured from the farthest extent of the surface water feature and its associated riparian area.
-The data used to designate the areas are obtained from the U.S. Fish and Wildlife Service National Wetlands Inventory Dataset.
-Areas designated as surface water features are shown on the "Surface Water Feature Buffer" map within the Planning GIS Wildlife Corridor layer of the County of Ventura - County View Geographic Information System (GIS), as may be amended by the Planning Director.
-The term surface water feature does not include ponds, lakes, marshes, wetlands or agricultural water impoundments or associated riparian habitat areas that are legally established and human-made.
+Surface Water Feature - An area containing a stream, river, wetland, seep, or pond, the riparian habitat area associated with the feature, as well as a development buffer area that is 200 feet as measured from the farthest extent of the surface water feature and its associated riparian area.
+The data used to designate the areas is obtained from the United States Fish and Wildlife Service National Wetlands Inventory Dataset.
+Areas designated as surface water features are shown on the 'Surface Water Feature Buffer' map within the Planning GIS Wildlife Corridor layer of the County of Ventura - County View Geographic Information System (GIS), as may be amended by the Planning Director.
+The term surface water feature does not include ponds, lakes, marshes, wetlands or agricultural water impoundments or associated riparian habitat areas that are human-made.

-Vegetation - Native and nonnative trees and plant communities such as grassland, coastal scrub, riparian vegetation, and chaparral, including invasive plants.
-The term vegetation does not include human-planted landscaping associated with legally established development or commercial agricultural products.
+Vegetation - Native and nonnative trees and plant communities such as grassland, coastal scrub, riparian vegetation, chaparral, including invasive plants.
+The term vegetation does not include human-planted landscaping associated with legally-established development or commercial agricultural products.